mmartin-sub/web-saas/README.md

 - [X] Refactor code for capture the pricing information and load them on the web page or internally, so the proper configuration is coming from env
 - [ ] Stripe events source should come form package: https://github.com/kgajera/stripe-event-types and not be embeded directly
 - [ ] Features and marketing information is coming from stripe in english only, it should be translated accordingly.
+- [ ] Create a default variable STRIPE_CURRENCY
+- [ ] Integrate or leverage (Next Store)[https://github.com/yournextstore/yournextstore], this is more for product but maybe stripe backend if better?

 #### Authentification
 What to review: